-Selecting a Diploma Title: Firstly, consider what degree course(s) and career pathway(s) you would like to prepare your learners for and select a Diploma title that reflects this from the list of Open Awards Access to HE Diplomas.
+Selecting a Diploma Title: Firstly, consider what degree course(s) and career pathway(s) you would like to prepare your learners for and select a Diploma title that reflects this from the list of Open Awards Access to HE Diploma titles (available on the Merlin)

-Choosing Content to Meet the Rules of Combination: Secondly, build your Diploma by choosing modules and units from the Diploma Guide according to the Rules of Combination set out below (and refined with the Diploma Guides).
+Choosing Content to Meet the Rules of Combination:

+Secondly, build your Diploma by choosing modules and units according to the Rules of Combination set out below (and refined with the Qualification Guides).
 When deciding upon the content you are going to deliver, you need to consider the requirements of the specific Higher Education Institutions (HEIs) to which your learners are most likely to progress.

-Submitting your Course: Thirdly, submit your planned course to us for review.
-This will be reviewed by our Programme Approval Officer and Quality and Standards Advisor to ensure that content meets the Diploma specification; rules of combination; and delivery and assessment requirements.
+Submitting your Course:

+Thirdly, submit your planned course to us for review.
+This will be reviewed by our Access to HE Coordinator and Quality and Standards Advisor to ensure that content meets the Diploma specification; rules of combination; and delivery and assessment requirements.